LanHikari22/GBA-IDA-Pseudo-Terminal/COMMANDS.md

 # dis
 This module contains utilities that help with disassembly exporting from IDA.
     The disassembly is in a format compatible with the none-arm-eabi-gcc assembler.
-- `push()` Automatcally generates disassembly, header, and external symbols for all asmFiles specified in env['asmFiles'] and updates the files in the project folder specified
+- `push()` Automatcally generates disassembly .s files and .inc headers for assembly files specified in self.gameFiles, to self.projPath.
+Header files are put to the same relative path specified in self.gameFiles, except in the folder specified by self.incPath.
-- `extract()` Extracts all binary ranges specified in env['binFiles'] into *.bin files in the folder env['binPath']
+- `extract()` Binary extracts all files in self.gameFiles with an extension found in self.binAliases to their specified relative addresses, in self.projPath.
 - `checkExtractedCode()` Checks if any gameFile that is not disassembled has any code in it All code must be disassembled, and data should be extracted If code is contained within extracted binaries, they are reported back